 We will distribute GCSE results to students from 11am on Thursday 25th August 2022.
 We are staggering the times at which students should attend.
 These times are dictated by surname.
 The timings are as follows:

-Surname beginning with | Collection time |
+Surname beginning with

 When arriving to collect results students should enter the school building via the main reception to collect results which will be distributed in the courtyard.